Miss World Puerto Rico 2022

-Miss World Puerto Rico 2022, was the 47th edition of the Miss World Puerto Rico pageant.
-It was held at the Centro de Bellas Artes de Caguas in Caguas, Puerto Rico on June 30, 2022.
-Elena Rivera of Toa Baja was crowned Miss World Puerto Rico 2022 by outgoing titleholder Aryam Díaz Rosado of Naranjito.
-Rivera is set to represent Puerto Rico at Miss World 2022.
+Miss World Puerto Rico 2022 was the 47th Miss World Puerto Rico pageant, held at the Centro de Bellas Artes de Caguas in Caguas, Puerto Rico, on June 30, 2022.

+Aryam Díaz Rosado of Naranjito crowned Elena Rivera of Toa Baja as her successor at the end of the event.
+Rivera represented Puerto Rico at Miss World 2023 and finished as one of the top forty semifinalists.